moeez-tariq/HappyNest-Frontend/README.md

 This project communicates with a FastAPI api for its backend and the relevant routes that we hit are documented in that repository's [README](https://github.com/moeez-tariq/HappyNest).

+Note: For the [live version](https://happynest-kappa.vercel.app/), the app works more reliably on safari, but should work on Chrome too.
+The app uses caching so we would recommend starting in incognito mode.
+Especially when testing different locations, select the location before clicking the switch.

 ## Component Documentation

 1. **Sidebar**